gantry/gantry5/README.md

 1. **Menu Editor**: This administrative panel gives you the ability to enhance the platform's menu by altering styling, rearranging links, and creating menu items that sit outside of the CMS's integrated Menu Manager.

-2. **About (Pictured)**: This page gives you quick, at-a-glance information about the currently-accessed theme.
+2. **About**: This page gives you quick, at-a-glance information about the currently-accessed theme.
 This is a one-stop shop for information about the theme including: name, version number, creator, support links, features, and more.

 3. **Platform Settings**: This button takes you to the CMS' settings page for Gantry 5.
 In Joomla, this is the **Permissions** configuration page.